dunnocoding/stockbot/README.md

 # Stock Bot
-Stock Bot gives you the ability to quickly check a stock value from any available stock market globally, directly from Discord.
+Stock Bot gives you the ability to quickly check a stock value from ~~any~~ available stock market globally, directly ~~from~~ on Discord.
-> Stock Bot currently only works on the ASX (Australian Stock Exchange)
+> Stock Bot currently only works on *depends*
 ## Installation
 ### Create a Discord App
 - Create a Discord account